EMMANUELOMONDI/Graphics_CAT1/README.md

 The second solution was implemented using flags.
 It was executed using the generate_jsonl_splits.py script which is run using the(python generate_jsonl_splits.py --data-dir data --output-dir output_split) command on the terminal

 The --data-dir points to the directory where our data is located , the --outout-dir points to the directory where the outputs will be saved in the output_split folder

+- QUESTION 3 - Generate one large json file showing all the translations from en to xx with id and utt for all the train sets.

+- a ) Pretty print your json file structure.